Skip to main content Accessibility

 Three Percenters

-Key Moments in Movement History
+Key Moments In Movement History

-• The John Birch Society (JBS) is founded in 1958.
+• The John Birch Society is founded in 1958.
 The organization is dedicated to opposing communism but also pushes conspiracy theories that become standard in the antigovernment movement.

 • The beginning of the antitax movement in the 1950s and into the 1960s, which opposed a federal income tax, is often seen as an important source for the antigovernment and militia movements that take off in the 1980s and 1990s.

 • Christian Reconstruction and Christian Identity, two movements that have influenced militias in the United States, begin to take form in the 1950s.
-Although never large in terms of direct adherents, Christian Reconstruction introduced the idea of dominionism – the rule of society and politics by Christians and Christian institutions – which some white Christian nationalists have adopted, as well as others in patriot and antigovernment groups.
+Although never large in terms of direct adherents, Christian Reconstruction introduced the idea of dominionism – the rule of society and politics by certain and specific types of Christians and Christian institutions – which some white Christian nationalists have adopted, as well as others in patriot and antigovernment groups.
 Their influence on the extremist right and militia groups begins in earnest in the late 1970s into the 1980s.

 • At a joint session of Congress in 1991, President George H.W.
 Bush describes the first Gulf War as an effort to protect a “new world order” of international collaboration birthed after the Cold War’s end.
 This feeds conspiracy theories popular with militias and antigovernment activists that globalist political elites conspire to create a worldwide government at the expense of U.S. sovereignty.